isotronic/MuscleQuest/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new Pull Request

+## License

+This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+You are **free to:**

+- View and learn from the source code.

+You **may NOT:**

+- Use this code for commercial purposes.
+- Modify, distribute, or publish this app or any derivative works without permission.

+For permissions beyond this scope, please contact me.

 ## Contact